gesistsa/oolong/overview_gh.md

     327(8476), 307-310.
 4. Chan et al. (2020) It is not listed here, because it is still under review.
 Do it faster\!
 Reviewers\!
+5. Nielsen, F. Å. (2011).
+A new ANEW: Evaluation of a word list for sentiment analysis in microblogs. arXiv preprint arXiv:1103.2903.

 -----